Why Invest Here?

 “Restored” Ross School: Prime corporate office space.

 Moose Jaw Tax Incentives

-NEW COMMERCIAL AND INDUSTRIAL PROPERTY TAX PHASE-IN The City of Moose Jaw provides a five year property tax phase-in to new builds and expansions.
-The exemption is applied to the increased assessed value resulting from construction, as follows: 100% Year 1; 80 % Year 2; 60% Year 3; 40% Year 2; and 20% Year 5 (excludes land).
+CITY COMMERCIAL AND INDUSTRIAL TAX PHASE-IN The City of Moose Jaw provides a five year property tax phase-in to new builds or expansions.
+The exemption is applied to the increased assessed value resulting from construction, as follows: 100% Year 1; 80 % Year 2; 60% Year 3; 40% Year 2; and 20% Year 5.

-JOB CREATION INCENTIVE is based on the number of jobs created: For example, a company creating more than 60 new jobs in manufacturing or processing, transportation/warehousing distribution or communications and research sectors can receive a five-year 100% property tax exemption(excludes land).
+CITY JOB CREATION INCENTIVE Eligible sectors can receive a five year property tax phase-in (sliding scale based on the number of jobs created).
+For example, a company creating more than 60 new jobs in manufacturing or processing, transportation/warehousing distribution or communications and research sectors can receive a five-year 100% property tax exemption(excluding land).

 CITY HERITAGE, RE-USE OF AN EXISTING BUILDING Living over Shops; Replacement Housing/Vacant Lot In-fill Incentive; and Grayson Business Park (Environmental Phase I).